 EZRentOut enables you to effectively manage Point of Sale in your shop by making the ordering process faster.
-When you add an order, it’s populated by default values (see Settings) and you can click anywhere to change them.
+When you add an order, it is populated by default values (see Settings) and you can click anywhere to change them.
 For charging payments, you can use our Credit Card Swipe or PayPal integration.

-– Use EZRentOut’s mobile app to bulk scan QR Codes/Barcodes and add to an order (or take more actions).
+– Use EZRentOut’s mobile app to bulk scan QR Codes/Barcodes and add to order (or take more actions).

 – Use Order Page to add items do a rent out or sale.